Where Water Flows, Medicine Grows

 At a young age, the matriarchs in her family taught her the old motions of weaving, how to assemble regalia, & connection to traditional songs.
 Grounded in those teachings, she finds her flow as a co-creator.
 The oral traditions that she grew up with say that whatever we create has life.
 This has molded her approach to the materials of her work.
 Kinsinta says that all art, all things we create, hold an energy based on what we choose to invest in them.

-And so Payahupaway was born.
 In Nuumu Yadoha (the Paiute Language), “Payahuupawei“ means where the water flows.
 This name holds the water of the Payahuunadu, as well as the name of her maternal community.
 It is the perfect way to incorporate both of the places that Kinsinta comes from.

+Kinsinta‘s art comes from the traditional materials that her ancestors used in their regalia and baskets.
 Gathering these materials is an active process that is essential to the well-being of the land, the animals, and ourselves.
-When makers go to gather, they are tending the land, practicing traditional ecological knowledge that has sustained homes and communities for millennia.
+When makers go to gather, they are tending the land, practicing traditional ecological knowledge that has sustained homes, communities, & eco systems for millennia.
 This is where artists, makers, & weavers learn what it means to be in relationship.
 Out on the land people are taught Where Water Flows, Medicine Grows.

-Copyright © 2022 payahupaway - All Rights Reserved.
+Copyright © 2024 payahupaway - All Rights Reserved.

 Powered by GoDaddy Website Builder